 Also Read: My post on kickboxing bags

 You want something that will fit snug against your shin.
 Not too tight, but not loose to the point that it is shifting around.
-You want it to be able to stick to your shin and stay there as you’re moving around.
+You want it to be able to stick on and stay there as you’re moving around.

-Make sure the design of the shin guard is to your liking, because you don’t want something that isn’t comfortable sliding around on your shin while you’re fighting.
+Make sure the design of the guard is to your liking, because you don’t want something that isn’t comfortable sliding around on while you’re fighting.
 If you feel uncomfortable while fighting, your mind won’t be on the task at hand, leaving you vulnerable.

-Also Read: My take on the best boxing shoes
+Also Read: My take on the top boxing shoes

 - Good for competitions